 A steam meter will use only one temperature sensor, with a second reference temperature (typically 0 °C).
-This is because the integrator will use an empirical steam table to calculate the energy of the steam, and these tables typically use 0°C as a reference point.
+This is because the integrator will use empirical steam table to calculate the energy of the steam, and these tables typically use 0°C.